GeniusHQ/kitten/README.md

 ### Rich Abstractions

 Unlike libraries such as discordgo, Kitten is provided with a variety of abstractions to empower the users' productivity without sacrificing control.
-We believe that chatbots can be very complex projects and therefore its's often a good idea to present more than one way of getting something done.
+We believe that chatbots can be very complex projects and therefore it's often a good idea to present more than one way of getting something done.

 ### API Compliance